North Island NZ Backcountry Fly Fishing – big wild trout

-To the east is the Mohaka and other smaller rivers, south is the Rangitikei and its neighbours, south-west is the Whanganui and other alpine rivers and streams, while west are streams and rivers flowing into the Western Bays of Lake Taupo.
+To the north are easy-wading rivers like the Whirinaki, east is the Mohaka and other smaller rivers and tributaries, south is the beautiful but challenging Rangitikei and its neighbours, south-west is the Whanganui and other alpine rivers and streams like the Waimarino, while west are streams and rivers flowing into the Western Bays of Lake Taupo which can offer awesome sport in summer.

-You need to be fit and able to walk up rivers, and confident presenting a fly to a large wild trout that could be easily spooked, but the memory of hooking and landing a trout like this will never leave you.
+You need to be fit and able to walk up rivers, and confident presenting a fly to a large wild trout that could be easily spooked.
+The memory of hooking and landing a trout like this will never leave you.

 River raft fly fishing trips

-The Mohaka and Tongariro rivers in the central North Island of New Zealand offer a unique fly fishing experience.
+The Mohaka and Tongariro rivers in the central North Island of NZ offer a unique fly fishing experience.

 Unlike the US, we don’t fish from moving rafts but use them to get from pool to pool in remote parts of a river.
 This type of fly fishing is best done in summer, and due to the raft cost, is often popular with small groups of angling friends who share the experience and the expense.